 - Decline and accept replies (and the “yes, but” negotiation in between)

-Recruiter sent: {paste}.
+Recruiter sent: [paste their message].
 I'm open to chat.
-Write a 60-word reply that confirms interest, asks 1-2 clarifying questions before scheduling (comp range, remote policy, or hiring timeline).
+Write a 60-word reply that confirms interest and asks 1-2 clarifying questions before we schedule (comp range, remote policy, or hiring timeline).
+Match their tone; no corporate stiffness.

 2. Reply to cold InMail (not now, leave door open)

 I'm not actively looking but open later.
-Write a 60-word reply that politely declines now but says "let's stay in touch" without sounding dismissive.
-Mention 1 specific thing from their message so it reads as a real reply.
+Write a 60-word reply that politely declines for now but says "let's stay in touch" without sounding dismissive.
+Reference 1 specific thing from their message so it reads as a real reply, not a brush-off.

-Before the recruiter screen, I want to know: comp range, team, hiring timeline, remote / hybrid policy.
+Before the recruiter screen I want to know: comp range, team, hiring timeline, remote/hybrid policy.
 Write a 100-word email asking for these without sounding entitled.
-Frame as "so I can make sure I'm the right fit before we both invest 30 minutes".
+Frame it as "so I can make sure I'm a fit before we both invest 30 minutes".
+If a salary range is already in the posting, confirm it instead of re-asking.

 4. Reschedule a screen

-I need to reschedule my recruiter screen from {original} due to {reason}.
+I need to reschedule my recruiter screen from [original time] because [reason].
 Write a 60-word reply offering 3 alternative slots within the next 5 business days.
 Take responsibility without over-apologizing.

 5. Post-screen follow-up (no update)

-I had a recruiter screen 4 business days ago.
-No update.
-Write a 60-word follow-up checking in without sounding desperate.
-Add 1 line that reminds them of a specific thing we discussed so I'm not "candidate #14".
+I had a recruiter screen 4 business days ago and have no update.
+Write a 60-word follow-up that checks in without sounding desperate.
+Add 1 line referencing a specific thing we discussed so I'm not "candidate #14".

 6. Accept move to next round

-Recruiter confirmed I'm moving to next round.
-Write a 50-word reply confirming, expressing enthusiasm specifically about {what excited me from the screen}, and asking what to prep for the next interviewer.
+The recruiter confirmed I'm moving to the next round.
+Write a 50-word reply confirming, expressing enthusiasm specifically about [what excited me on the screen], and asking what I should prep for the next interviewer.

-I'm declining the offer at {company}.
-Reasons (high-level): {reason}.
-Write a 100-word reply: gracious, specific enough to feel real, leaves door open for future roles.
-Don't mention the competing offer by name unless it strengthens the relationship.
+I'm declining the offer at [company].
+High-level reason: [reason].
+Write a 100-word reply: gracious, specific enough to feel real, and leaves the door open for future roles.
+Don't name the competing offer unless naming it strengthens the relationship.

-I'm accepting offer at {company} for {role}.
-Write a 100-word formal acceptance: confirms start date, comp summary as I understand it, gratitude to the recruiter specifically.
-Friendly but precise — this is the record.
+I'm accepting the offer at [company] for [role].
+Write a 100-word formal acceptance: confirm the start date, summarize comp as I understand it, and thank the recruiter specifically.
+Friendly but precise — this becomes the written record.

 9. Negotiate while saying yes

-I want to accept but push 1 thing: {start date / equity / sign-on / base}.
-Write a 120-word reply: lead with intent to accept, then the ask with a concrete reason (market data, competing offer, or current comp), then "if we can land this, I'm in".
+I want to accept but push on 1 thing: [start date / equity / sign-on / base].
+Write a 120-word reply: lead with intent to accept, then the ask with a concrete reason (market data, competing offer, or current comp), then close with "if we can land this, I'm in".

 10. Pause after final round

-I made it through final round but need 1 week to decide.
-Write an 80-word reply asking for the time, with one professional reason (e.g., "want to discuss with family", "finishing a competing process I respect both sides too much to rush").
+I made it through the final round but need 1 week to decide.
+Write an 80-word reply asking for the time with one professional reason (e.g. "want to discuss with family" or "wrapping up another process I respect both sides too much to rush").
 Confirm continued interest.

-Recruiter went silent after promising an update {N days} ago.
-Write a 70-word nudge that assumes good intent (busy hiring loop), restates I'm interested, and gives them an easy out if the role closed.
+A recruiter went silent after promising an update [N] days ago.
+Write a 70-word nudge that assumes good intent (busy hiring loop), restates that I'm interested, and gives them an easy out if the role closed.
 No guilt-tripping.

 12. Withdraw mid-process

-I want to withdraw from {company} process after 2 rounds.
-Write an 80-word reply: thank them for their time, give a reason that doesn't burn the relationship (timing, scope mismatch), wish them well on the search.
+I want to withdraw from the [company] process after 2 rounds.
+Write an 80-word reply: thank them for their time, give a reason that doesn't burn the relationship (timing or scope mismatch), and wish them well on the search.

 Common mistakes

-- Too-formal replies that read like a press release — recruiters chat all day, match the register
+- Too-formal replies that read like a press release — recruiters chat all day, so match the register.

-- “To Whom It May Concern” — recruiters have a name in the signature, use it
+- “To Whom It May Concern” — the recruiter’s name is in the signature; use it.

-- Asking about comp range too early (cold first message) or never (and discovering misalignment in round 3)
+- Asking about comp range too early (the first cold reply) or never (and discovering misalignment in round 3).

 Related